scipy-conference/scipy_proceedings/papers/matthew_craig/matthew_craig.rst

 [#]_, a set of astronomy plug-ins for the Java-based ImageJ [ImageJ2012]_.
 It has a nice graphical interface that students in both an introductory astronomy course for non-majors and an upper-level course for majors found easy to use, is open source,  free, and available on all platforms.
-Its two weaknesses are that it leaves an incomplete record of the settings used in calibrating data and measuring brightness and that it is maintained almost exclusively by one person.
+It has a rich set of features, including both image calibrating and aperture photometry, and very flexible configuration.
+Its two weaknesses are that it leaves an incomplete record of the settings used in calibrating data and measuring brightness and it does not have an extensive support community.

 .. [#] http://www.cyanogen.com/
 .. [#] The bias offset and dark current were subtracted and the result